ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

    - some
    - sequence
    - items
+ ...
+ %YAML 1.2
+ ---
+ &document_2
+ one: &foo [a, sequence]
 ~~~
-{: title="A YAML stream containing one YAML document." }
+{: title="A YAML stream containing two YAML documents." }

 # Media Type and Structured Syntax Suffix registrations